aarmn/vrushie/README.md

 ## 📜 License

-MIT License - feel free to use Cutie Serve in your projects!
+MIT License - feel free to use Vrushie in your projects!

-## 💖 Why Cutie Serve?
+## 💖 Why Vrushie?

 Sometimes you just need to share a file quickly without setting up complex servers or dealing with cloud uploads.
-Cutie Serve makes file sharing as simple as pointing to a file and watching the magic happen in your terminal!
+Vrushie makes file sharing as simple as pointing to a file and watching the magic happen in your terminal!

 Perfect for:
 - 📊 Sharing presentations in meetings